codingmatheus/hideawscredentials/README.md

 You should now see both the main account info as well as the account details when expanding the menu replaced the word DEMO.
 [Screenshot 2](assets/screenshots/hideawscredentials_screenshot2.PNG)

-Personally, I like to have my name and social handle instead of just saying DEMO, so I replace it with Matheus | @guimathed.
+Personally, I like to have my name and social handle instead of just saying DEMO, so I replace it with Matheus | @codingmatheus.
 Feel free to experiment :)